Muri Abbey: History

 Under Schoenwerd's rule, a whole family embraced the religious life.
 The father with his sons entered the abbey of the monks, whilst his wife and daughters betook themselves to the adjoining convent of nuns, a community which later on was transferred to Hermetschwil, around five miles distant from Muri.
 The good reputation enjoyed by the Abbey of Muri procured it many friends.
 In 1114, Emperor Henry V took it under his special protection; and the popes on their side were not less solicitous for its welfare.
 The abbey had extensive possessions or sharhoder rights in Unterwalden, in Stans, Buochs, and shielings in the mountains around Engelberg.

 The abbey had its vicissitudes of good and bad fortune.
 It was laid low by two disastrous fires, in 1300 and in 1363; wars and uprisings checked for a time its prosperity.
 It recovered something of its old life under Abbot Conrad II, only to suffer again during the abbacy of his successor, George Russinger, in the war between the Swiss Confederacy and the Habsburgs.

-Russinger, who had taken part in the Council of Constance (1414-1418), set out to reform the abbey and joined it to the newly formed Congregation of Bursfelde, a union of Benedictine monasteries, both of men and of women, founded in 1446 to promote the reform of Benedictine practice.
+Russinger, who had taken part in the Council of Constance (1414–1418), set out to reform the abbey and joined it to the newly formed Congregation of Bursfelde, a union of Benedictine monasteries, both of men and of women, founded in 1446 to promote the reform of Benedictine practice.
 Pope Julius II (1503–1513) granted the Abbots of Muri the use of pontificalia.

-In the 1530s, the abbey was attacked by troops from Bern, a leading - and newly Protestant - member of the Swiss Confederacy.
+In the 1530s, the abbey was attacked by troops from Bern, a leading – and newly Protestant – member of the Swiss Confederacy.
 It survived thanks to Abbot Laurentius von Heidegg (1508–1540), who was friends with Heinrich Bullinger, the leading reformer of Zürich.

 The rule of Abbot Jakob Meyer, a member of a noble family from Lucerne, proved an economic disaster.
 Meyer was eventually forced out of office in 1596 and replaced by John Jodoc Singisen, who proved himself a second founder of his monastery, who extended his care to the other Benedictine houses of Switzerland and was one of the founders of the Swiss Congregation established in 1602.
 Largely through his efforts discipline was restored; monks of piety and letters went forth from Muri to re-people the half-full cloisters; by his wisdom suitable constitutions were drawn up for such communities of nuns as had survived so many revolutions.
-His successor, Dom Dominic Tschudi, was a man of like mould, and a scholar whose works were held in great repute.
+His successor, Dominic Tschudi, was a man of like mould, and a scholar whose works were held in great repute.
 He was born at Baden in 1595 and died there in 1654.
 His Origo et genealogia comitum de Habsburg is his best known work.